-Election of Officers The Officers shall be elected at the regular meeting of the WMA in the month of June of each year.
-They shall be elected by a majority of the total authorized vote of the WMA Board and shall serve from July 1 through June 30 of the following year.
-No member may serve more than one term in the same leadership position on the WMA Board within a two-year time frame.
+Section 2-4 Election of Officers.
+The Officers shall be elected at the regular meeting of the Recycling Board in the month of December of each year or such other time as the Board may decide when an officer departs the Recycling Board.
+They shall be elected by a majority of 16 those present and voting.
+An abstention to vote by any member shall be construed as that member not voting.
+No member may serve more than one term in the same leadership position on the Recycling Board within a two-year time frame.
 This does not limit a person who has served in one office for a year serving in a different office the following year (e.g., the First Vice President in one year serving as the President the next year).

-- Section 2-4 Executive Director The WMA Board shall appoint an Executive Director of the WMA who shall be responsible for, among other duties, administration of WMA programs. - Section 2-5 Duties of President The President shall preside at all meetings of the WMA Board and shall conduct the business of the WMA Board in the manner prescribed by these Rules.
-The President shall preserve order and decorum and shall decide all questions of order subject to the action of a majority of the WMA Board. - Section 2-6 Duties of the First and Second Vice-President In the absence or inability of the President to act, the Vice Presidents shall perform the duties of the President in the order of the succession. - Section 2-7 Duties of Executive Director In addition to the duties set forth in the Joint Exercise of Powers Agreement, the Executive Director shall perform the following duties: - (a) Prepare an agenda for each meeting of the WMA Board; - (b) Attend each meeting of the WMA Board; - (c) Appoint a Clerk of the Board to: - (i) Notify all WMA Board members of the time and place of each meeting; - (ii) Maintain a record of all proceedings of the WMA Board; - (iii) Maintain all records of the WMA; - (iv) Maintain records of the proceedings of the WMA Board and its committees; and - (v) Attest to the WMA Board's approval of ordinances, resolutions, and other expressions of WMA Board policy. - (d) Perform other duties directed by law, the Officers, or the WMA Board.
+- Section 2-5 Term of Office.
+Each term of office shall be no more than one (1) year duration, commencing January 1 or such other time as the Board may require to fill vacancies, and expiring December 31 of the same calendar year. - Section 2-6 Executive Director.
+The Executive Director of the Recycling Board shall be the Executive Director of the Alameda County Waste Management Authority Board. - Section 2-7 Duties of President.
+The President shall serve as Chair and preside at all meetings of the Recycling Board, and shall conduct the business of the Recycling Board in the manner prescribed by these Rules.
+The President shall preserve order and decorum using the Rules of Conduct of Meetings listed in Article 4 and the discussion ground rules listed in Article 4, and shall decide all questions of order subject to the action of a majority of the Recycling Board. - Section 2-8 Duties of the First and Second Vice-President.
+In the absence or inability of the President to act, the Vice-Presidents shall perform the duties of the President in order of their succession. - Section 2-9 Duties of the Executive Director.
+The Executive Director shall perform the following duties: - a) Attend each meeting of the Recycling Board. - b) Prepare an agenda for each meeting. - c) Appoint a Clerk of the Board to: - Notify all Recycling Board members of the time and place of each meeting; - Maintain all records of the Recycling Board; - Maintain a record of the proceedings of Recycling Board and committee meetings; - d) Perform other duties directed by law or the Recycling Board.
 These duties may be delegated as determined necessary by the Executive Director.

-Article 3 Meetings of WMA Board
+Article 3 Meetings of Recycling Board

-- Section 3-1 Regular Meetings Regular monthly meetings will be held at 3:00 p.m. on the fourth Wednesday of the month, except for the months of November and December when the meetings will be held at 3:00 p.m. on the third Wednesday of the month. - Section 3-1.1 Cancellation and/or Reschedule of Regular Meetings Any regular meeting of the WMA Board may be canceled or rescheduled by the President, or the Executive Director on the direction of the President, no less than seven (7) calendar days prior to the scheduled date of such meeting.
-Notification of cancellation or reschedule shall be mailed to all parties who are notified of regular meetings of the WMA Board. - Section 3-2 Special Meetings Special meetings of the WMA Board may be called by order of the President or by a majority of the members.
-The order calling the special meeting shall specify the time of the meeting and the business to be transacted at such meeting. - Section 3-3 Adjourned Meetings Any regular meeting of the WMA Board may be adjourned to any date prior to the date established for the next regular meeting.
+- Section 3-1 Regular Meetings.
+Regular meetings of the Recycling Board will be set by a majority vote of those present and voting.
+An abstention to vote by any member shall be construed as that member not voting. - Section 3-2 Special Meetings.
+Special meetings of the Recycling Board may be called by order of the President of the Recycling Board or by a majority of the members at a regularly scheduled meeting.
+The order calling the special meeting shall specify the time of the meeting and the business to be transacted at such meeting. - Section 3-3 Adjourned Meetings.
+Any regular meeting of the Recycling Board may be adjourned to any date prior to the date established for the next regular meeting.
 Any adjourned regular meeting is part of the regular meeting.
-Any special meeting may be adjourned, and any adjourned special meeting is part of the special meeting. - Section 3-4 Effect of Holiday If any meeting day or adjourned meeting day falls on a holiday, the meeting of the WMA Board shall be specially scheduled by the WMA Board. - Section 3-5 Quorum A majority of the members of the WMA Board shall constitute a quorum for the transaction of business, except that less than a quorum may adjourn from time to time pursuant to Section 3-6 of these Rules. - Section 3-6
+Any special meeting may also be adjourned, and any adjourned special meeting is part of the special meeting.